Ria424/developers-animatesdk-docs/Document_object/Document97.md

 #### Description

-Method; creates an intersection drawing object from all selected drawing objects.
+Method; Creates an intersection drawing object from all selected drawing objects.
 If no objects are selected, calling this method results in an error and the script breaks at that point.

 #### Example